 The main thing you need to understand is that you are not alone.

 I and many others deal with this kind of crap.

 What sucks for people like me that has a family is the fact that they have to deal with it.

 Do take things slowly and work at undoing a lot of the things that make you feel down.

 Understand it happens and channel it into something more positive.

-The only way I was able to deal with such a problem is to accept that I have it.
+The only way I was able to deal with such a problem was to accept that I had it.

 I then did other things that kept me busy.

 My kids are the best medication for me, and I always turn to them when I feel some kind of depression coming on.

 Years have passed, and I can’t say that I am completely healed, but I can admit that I am not as bad as before.